adrian2x/ts-fns/README.md

-# pythonista
+# ts-fns

-Python like util functions for for TypeScript
+Standard library like util functions for for JavaScript with types.